Wednesday, May 6, 2009

 Tuesday, April 7, 2009

-Manufactured Landscapes is a surprisingly good piece about photographer Edward Burtynsky's documentation of global production and its effects on the planet.
-Initially I felt like I might be watching a mark off of the film Baraka (Ron Fricke, 1992) one of my personal favorites, however as it progresses through romanticized shots of tonka truck manufacturing and big wheel strip mining it began to define itself in slightly different terms.
+Manufactured Landscapes, directed by Jennifer Baichwal and featuring the photography of Edward Burtynsky, is a surprisingly good piece about Burtynsky’s documentation of global production and its effects on the planet.
+Initially, I felt like I might be watching a mark off of Baraka directed by Ron Fricke in 1992, one of my personal favorites.
+However, as the film progresses through shots of massive earth mover trucks that look like toys driving against the massive strip mining operations, it begins to define itself in slightly different terms.

-Opening with a long rolling dolly shot of a giant production plant in China and through what Burntynsky says are, “the largest industrial incursions I could find" the piece does a good job of grabbing your visual attention and putting you in a place to listen.
-Still photos of changed landscapes, wide zooms of mass pollution, and sweeping pans displaying change coming from the hand of humans make you feel like a giant looking down on an anthill.
+The film opens with a long, rolling dolly shot through a giant production plant in China, accompanied by cinematography from Peter Mettler.
+Moving through what Burtynsky describes as “the largest industrial incursions I could find,” the sequence does an excellent job of grabbing your visual attention and placing you in a mindset ready to observe and listen.
+Still photographs of altered landscapes, wide zooms revealing mass pollution, and sweeping pans showing human-driven change make you feel like a giant looking down on an anthill.

-Discarded motherboards that look something like a strange pile of blue-green haze are the opening pages to the middle of the film.
-Up to this point we moved slowly through the story building the concept, but now with the show of technological debris, it starts to become more poignant.
-The burning, striping, and discarding of these technological recyclables into unmanaged locations where computer parts were left to pollute the waterways and clutter the landscape, was something that stuck out and I started to feel somewhat misguided by the likable term “recyclable goods”.
-Furthering the point of recylables by thumbing through massive container ship yards and then full circle to seeing them laying in muddy graves where they are torn apart for scraps.
-It was overwhelming to see both our great accomplishments and there demise.
+Discarded motherboards that resemble a strange blue green haze mark the transition into the middle of the film.
+Up to this point, the story moves slowly, building its visual argument, but with the introduction of technological debris the documentary becomes more pointed.
+Scenes of burning, stripping, and discarding electronic waste into unmanaged locations, where computer parts pollute waterways and clutter the landscape, stand in stark contrast to the likable term recyclable goods.
+The film reinforces this idea by moving through massive container ship yards and then bringing us full circle to muddy graves where these objects are torn apart for scraps.
+It is overwhelming to see both our great accomplishments and their demise presented side by side.

 Trailer: